Beatles Answers

 Legacy & release history

-In the UK canonical discography it on the single Strawberry Fields Forever / Penny Lane.
+In the canonical discography it on the single Strawberry Fields Forever / Penny Lane.
 Documented alternate versions include Anthology 2 (1996), 2009 Stereo Remasters.
 Mono and stereo histories vary by era — see the dedicated section below.
+Anthology 2 featured a digital master with synchronized 4-track tapes from original reels, enabling new mixes from the complete archive (Daniels 2024, p.706).

 Mono & stereo